ShabdDev/AWS/Module2-EC2_EBS_EFS_AmazonFSx/Assignment3(M).md

   - The return traffic comes back through the Internet Gateway because:
   - The Internet Gateway supports bidirectional communication.
   - Security Groups are stateful, so responses to allowed connections are automatically permitted.

+15. Security Group asks "Can this EC2 communicate?"
+Network ACL asks "Can this subnet communicate?"
+Route Table asks "Where should the packet go?"
+NAT Gateway says "I'll translate the private IP to a public IP."
+Internet Gateway says "I'll connect the VPC to the Internet."